The Next Step In The Evolution Of The Razor?

 - Unisex razor blade.
 You might be fighting over who can use this body razor, as this can be used for both men and women.

-- Locking folding handle securely locks into fully extend mode.
+- The locking folding handle securely locks into fully extend mode.
 Simple but highly effective.

 - The ribbed rubber grip is throughout the handle allowing you to easily grip fully extended or to choke up on the Evolve for better control.